ArroyoLabs/erdiko-wordpress/README.md

 erdiko-wordpress
 ================

-Run your your WordPress site headless
+* Run your your WordPress site headless

+* Pull content from your wordpress CMS

 You can use this module with any composer based php framework by simply running, composer require erdiko/wordpress.